Welcome to today's edition of the Rush 24-7 podcast.

 These people are not a political party anymore.

-They are akin to a mafia operation, which cannot win and control things in the area and in a playing field of morality and legality, and so to co to control the playing field and to win, they have to take out their opponents.
+They are akin to a mafia operation, which cannot win and control things in the area and the playing field of morality and legality.

-What is somewhat striking to me is how so many elected Republicans in Washington, after running the place, the House of Representatives since 1994 don't seem to understand this.
+What is somewhat striking to me is how so many elected Republicans in Washington, after running the place, the House of Representatives, since 1994, don't seem to understand this.

 Don't seem to understand exactly who the enemy is, what their MO is, and how to deal with it.